f5devcentral/terraform-xc-gcp-ce/examples/single_node_multi_nic_existing_vpc_and_subnet_nat_no_ip/README.md

-# Example Single node multi NIC existing VPC and existing subnet with SLO no EIP and GCP compute router NAT
+# Example Single node multi NIC existing VPC and existing subnet with SLO no PIP and GCP compute router NAT

 This example instantiates: